hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

+= 4.21.1 =
+* Fixed hCaptcha not loading on Contact Form 7.

 = 4.21.0 =
 * Added AI-ready security actions via the WordPress Abilities API, enabling automated threat inspection and response.
 * Added compatibility with the latest version of the Ninja Forms plugin.